davidovitch/maple-to-python/README.md

 * Merge mw2txt.py and mw2py.py into a single library

 * not all Maple function calls are translated correctly to SymPy constructs.
-Either write wrapper functions with the same Maple syntax and includ them in the output, or create additional parsing rules to translate them to native SymPy calls.
+Either write wrapper functions with the same Maple syntax and include them in the output, or create additional parsing rules to translate them to native SymPy calls.

+* The Maple syntax can be challenging to interpreted: the square brackets are used either to create variable names with subscripts, or when a vector, it is used to indicate index of that vector.
+A more robust approach needs to be implemented to correctly distinguish vectors from variables with subscripts.

-* Write a lot of unittests to make sure the parsing is done correctly for as meany corner cases as possible
+* Write a lot more unittests to make sure the parsing is done correctly for as many corner cases as possible

 * Save as [IPython notebook](http://ipython.org/notebook.html) or Python script